Politics of Manitoba: History of electoral system

 In 1870, only males who were established members of the community and in good financial standing, could vote.
 At that time, voting took place at public constituency meetings, in which each voter would publicly declare his preference.
 There, the electoral officer would record the votes, and the simple plurality (i.e., first-past-the-post or FPTP) system was used to elect members for the 24 seats in the Legislative Assembly.
 In 1888, the requirement to be in "good financial standing" was eliminated, and two years later, those receiving government salary of CA$350 or more could now vote.

-In 1916, Manitoba would become the first Canadian province to grant women the right to vote.
+In 1916, Manitoba became the first Canadian province to grant women the right to vote.
+(However it did not hold a general election until 1920 so its first woman MLA did not come first in Canada.)

-A new system of representation would not be introduced until 1917, when Winnipeg was divided into 3 constituencies, each represented by 2 members.
-Voters in each constituency were issued two ballots, one for each seat, and neither candidate could be listed on both ballots.
-The rural constituencies, meanwhile, retained the plain FPTP system.
+A new system of representation was introduced in 1914, when Winnipeg was divided into three constituencies, each represented by two members, each of which was elected in separate contest.
+Two ballots, one for each seat in a district, were issued.
+No candidate could be listed on both ballots in a district.
+The districts outside Winnipeg meanwhile retained the plain FPTP system.

-Winnipeg was again the center of innovation for Manitoba's electoral system with the introduction of Single transferable vote, a proportional representation voting system, in 1920.
+Manitoba's electoral system was again the center of innovation with the 1920 introduction of Single transferable vote, a proportional representation election system, in Winnipeg.
 This was the first time a PR system was used in a provincial election in Canada.
-In this system, the city was consolidated into a single constituency electing 10 members; and voters cast one vote.
+In this system, the city was consolidated into a single constituency electing ten members; and voters cast one vote.
 Preferential votes were used to allow voters to mark back-up preferences.
-Voters had the right to indicate their preferences by numbering the candidates' names on the ballot paper (i.e., 1, 2, 3, etc.).
-The votes was counted using a method of counting provided via amendments to The Elections Act.
+Voters had the right to indicate their preferences by putting a number beside candidates' names on the ballot paper (i.e., 1, 2, 3, etc.).
+The votes were counted using a method of counting provided via amendments to The Elections Act.

-In 1924, the FPTP system in districts outside Winnipeg was replaced by alternative voting, where to be elected a candidate had to have a majority of the votes.
-In constituencies with more than 2 nominated candidates, voters cast transferable votes by ranking the candidates, by ranking candidates by marking the ballot 1, 2, 3, etc. The mixed STV/FPTP and STV/AV systems were used in nine elections, until 1955.
+In 1924, the FPTP system in districts outside Winnipeg was replaced by alternative voting, where to be elected a candidate had to have a majority of the votes (or close to it).
+In constituencies with more than two candidates, voters cast transferable votes by ranking candidates by marking candidates' name on the ballot with a number - 1, 2, 3, etc. With the retention of STV in Winnipeg, the mixed STV/AV system was used in eight elections, until 1955.
+(In 1949 Winnipeg was redistricted.)

 Advance voting was first introduced during the 1932 general election of Manitoba.